zz-blue/SmartFlow-Doc/source/Example.rst

       # The number of agent state, action, and reward dimensions per your project requirements
       agent_state_dim: 2
       agent_action_dim: 1
-      # The number of CFD steps per agent's each action
+      # The number of CFD steps between two consecutive actions
       cfd_steps_per_action: 10
+      # The number of cells between two consecutive agents in x-, y-, and z-directions
       agent_interval: 4
       neighbor_count: 0
+      # The number of polling for polling the database
       poll_time: 360000000
       verbosity: "debug"
+      # whether to save the trajectories
       save_trajectories: true
       trajectory_path: "trajectories"
       cfd_dtype: "float64"
+      # You don't need to change the action bounds unless you have a specific requirement
       action_bounds: [-1.0, 1.0]
       # The reward beta value, which is used to balance the global reward and local rewards in this step
       reward_beta: 0.2